Portuguese Civil War of 1245–1247

-The Portuguese Civil War (1245–1247), or the 1245 Revolution, or the Crisis of 1245, was a conflict between King Sancho II and his brother Afonso, Count of Boulogne, over the Portuguese throne.
+The Portuguese Civil War (1245–1247), also known as 1245 Revolution or the Crisis of 1245, was a conflict between King Sancho II and his brother Afonso, Count of Boulogne, over the Portuguese throne.
 Sancho II faced opposition from the nobility and clergy due to his governance, leading Pope Innocent IV to declare him unfit to rule and appoint Afonso as regent.
 Afonso won the war, and Sancho was forced into exile in Castile.